Question: Do I have to buy point to point train tickets in advance in Europe?

 Scouring the Departures schedule is one of the fun things about train travel.
 Like gazing longingly at a map of your dream vacation area, all the cities you've heard and read about are posted on that schedule, ready for you to pick and choose according to your whims of the moment.
 Even if you're sure of your next destination, you may discover alternative routes to your destination that offer interesting stop-over possibilities.

 Europe's your oyster when you take the train.

 Most experienced travelers use the German Die Bahn web site, which has an English section for "international travelers".
 You can find most train routes here.
 But be aware that shorter local trains, and some trains that operate private routes, are not likely to be on that schedule.

 One of the advantages of a Eurail pass is that you can often just pull it out and get on a train.
 You don't have to deal with ticket agents.
-Find if a Rail Pass will save you money.
-If so, a rail pass is unlikely to limit your "carefreeness" one bit and may enhance it if you choose right.
+A rail pass is unlikely to limit your "carefreeness" one bit and may enhance it if you choose right.
 Remember, you'll have to buy your Rail Pass in advance, outside the EU.